 The Sellinger Program

-For over 230 years, Maryland has provided support to its independent, nonprofit colleges and universities.
-For the past 40 years, that support has come from the Sellinger Program.
-The Program awards State aid to independent colleges through a formula linked to their enrollment and to the per-student appropriation of selected four-year public institutions.
-This self-adjusting formula remains in effect today and continues to be a national model.
+For almost 240 years, Maryland’s independent nonprofit colleges and universities have been an integral part of the State’s system of postsecondary education.
+For the past 50 years, support has been provided to our 13 state-aided institutions through the Sellinger Program.
+The Program awards State aid to independent colleges through a formula linked to enrollment and to the per-student appropriation of selected four-year public institutions.
+This self-adjusting formula links independent institutions in Maryland with the other segments of higher education in a cooperative partnership that stands out as a national model.

-MICUA is requesting $13.6 million in capital improvement grants from the State to support four renovation and construction projects for fiscal 2020—an investment which will leverage more than $106 million in private resources and support more than 850 new construction jobs.
-These grants will support capital projects at Hood College, Johns Hopkins University, Mount St. Mary’s University, and Stevenson University.
-These projects are well-aligned with the goals identified in the latest Maryland State Plan for Postsecondary Education and support important local initiatives in Baltimore City, Baltimore County, and Frederick County.
+In fiscal 2022, MICUA requested, and was granted, $12 million in capital improvement grants from the State to support three renovation and construction projects – an investment which will leverage more than $100 million in private resources and support more than 800 new construction jobs.
+These grants will support capital projects at Johns Hopkins University, St. John’s College, and Mount Saint Mary’s University.
+These projects are well-aligned with the goals identified in the latest Maryland State Plan for Postsecondary Education.
 Once completed, these academic facilities will provide future employment for faculty, researchers, staff, and student workers.
-Read more
+Read more.

 Federal Student Aid